 by reuserecycle.net

+We've listed some ideas below to get you started on reusing items.
 These recommendations include ideas for keeping and reusing items, and ideas for giving, sharing or donating items to others for reuse.

 Once you get the hang of it, you will come up with plenty of your own ideas for reuse!